Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Real-World Experiments

 \section{Real-World Experiments}

-The proposed approach has been tested by using a Wheeltec ground robot equipped with an ORBBEC Femto W camera to keep track of a moving Turtlebot3, on which three interlinked Apriltags~\cite{olson2011apriltag} are affixed.
+The proposed approach has been tested by using a Wheeltec ground robot equipped with an ORBBEC Femto W camera to keep track of a moving Turtlebot3, on which three interlinked Apriltags are affixed.
 The speed limit of the tracker and the target are $0.4m/s$ and $0.31m/s$, respectively.
 The onboard processor (NVIDIA Jetson TX1) on the Wheeltec robot calculates the distance, bearing angle, and orientation of the detected Apriltag from the camera images and transmits the messages through ROS to a laptop (11th Intel(R) i7 CPU@2.30GHz) that performs the planning algorithm.
 The parameters of the sensor model are calibrated as $r_1=0.3m$, $r_2=1.5m$, $\theta=100^\circ$, and $\mathbf{R}^s = diag(0.069,8.3\times 10^{-4},0.0055)$.
 The covariance of robot motion noise is set as $\mathbf{R}^r=diag(0.08\mathbf{I}_2,0.055\mathbf{I}_2)$ to handle model discretization error and mechanical error.
-Other parameters are kept the same as \cref{case2}.
+Other parameters are kept the same as \cref{case2} except for the distance parameter that has been scaled down by a factor of 10.
 The ground truth of the robot and target poses are obtained by a Vicon motion-capture system.

 We conduct three tracking experiments by remotely controlling the target to randomly traverse an indoor map with cluttered obstacles (\cref{real-world}(a)), and the duration of all three experiments exceed 2 minutes.
 For each experiment, we record the total planning steps $T$, estimation error $e_{est}$, calculation time $t_{cal}$ and minimum distance to obstacles $d_{min}$, as shown in \cref{tab:real-world}.
 Both \cref{real-world}(b) and \cref{tab:real-world} show that our planner can generate safe trajectories for the robot to track a moving target while reducing target uncertainty in real-world scenarios.